Welcome to the Guide to Writing at Stetson University!

 If you are interested in the overall mission of the Writing Program at Stetson or need more information about the writing-enhanced requirement, visit the Writing Program website.

-Good writing takes time, diligence, and attention to details.
+Good writing takes time, diligence, and attention to detail.
 It also takes a certain amount of initiative from the student; learning to write well is not and cannot be a passive process.
 Each course that includes writing will benefit you as a writer if you seize the moment.

 Wishing you all the best this semester!